07kunal/meetDev_backend/Notes.md

 });

 -- Best practice to write the error handler is at the end of the code since, it handle all the routes only using all the routes.

+-- Schema and model

+// Schema : Basically the way of defining the structure to store the information of the any db e.g User. we can use the mongoose for that.